tagtogorg/tagtog-doc/collaboration.md

   {% include message.html message="Note that having a high IAA doesn’t strictly mean that the annotations are correct.
 It just means that the annotators are following the guidelines with a similar understanding." %}

   {% include message.html message="All the metrics measure the IAA in <strong>F1</strong>." %}

+  {% include message.html message="Note that for a large amount of documents the IAA results might be cached." %}
 </div>

 <div class="two-third-col">